LADCode2021/pp5-vape-city/README.md

 ## Remaining Bugs

-* Search only works when already on the products url.

 * There is an error on index.html.
 I added in last minute a new div to link through to show all products in each category.
 It broke the forloop counter.
 On large-xl screens the products are supposed to have 4 columns on each row.
 After adding an additional div after the forloop counter it pushes one of the products onto the next line.
 I have a theory on how to fix it but I have run out of time to implement in time for submission.

 * All of the links through to products in each category align with the top of the card when pushed to a new line.
 If I ever wanted to have more than 4 products to display for each category on the homepage I would need to fix this as it is not good UX.
 The bug also exists on mobile devices.